Deer–vehicle collisions

 In 2000, of the 6.1 million lightweight motor vehicle collisions in the US, 1 million involved animal-vehicle collisions.
-Deer–vehicle collisions lead to about 200 human deaths and $1.1 billion in property damage every year.
+Deer–vehicle collisions lead to about $1.1 billion in property damage every year.
 State and federal governments, insurance companies, and drivers spend an additional $3 billion in an effort to reduce and manage the increasing number of deer-vehicle collisions.
-The term "deer-vehicle collision" is commonly annotated throughout safety agencies as DVC.

-In Canada during the year 2000, there were nearly 29,000 animal-vehicle collisions resulting in property damage only, an additional 1,887 involving non-fatal injuries, and 23 fatal collisions.
+In Canada during 2000, there were nearly 29,000 animal-vehicle collisions resulting in property damage only, an additional 1,887 involving non-fatal injuries, and 23 fatal collisions.

 In Germany, over 220,000 traffic collisions occur annually involving deer, over 1000 of which lead to human injuries and around 20 to human fatalities.

-History of the deer
+History

-In North America in the 16th century, deer populations began to drop with the arrival Europeans, reaching a nadir of approximately 550,000 deer by 1900.
-During this same period, wolves, a primary predator of deer, were targeted for eradication as wolves would often eat livestock.
+In North America in the 16th century, deer populations began to drop with the arrival Europeans.
+The harvesting of deer for their hides and their meat led to their near-extinction.
+During this same period, wolves, a primary predator of deer, were targeted for eradication as wolves would eat livestock.
 By about 1960, wolves in the United States were almost completely wiped out.

 Deer–vehicle collisions have occurred since roadways have been built in close and direct proximity to direct habitat, also known as deer habitat fragmentation.
 White-tailed deer, the most common deer involved in deer-vehicle collisions, have steadily increased in numbers since 1900.
-Currently, it is estimated that 20 to 30 million deer populate North America.
+As of 2023, it is estimated that 36 million deer populate the United States.
 The actual number of animals killed in deer-vehicle collisions is not known because no such database exists.
-In a 1981 study, it was concluded that "large animals," which included deer, accounted for 26% of animals killed each year in collisions with vehicles on interstates and country roads.
+In a 1981 study, it was concluded that "large animals", which included deer, accounted for 26% of animals killed each year in collisions with vehicles on interstates and country roads.

-The expansion and technological advances of roadways in the US have increased the number of deer-vehicle collisions.
-The increased amount of habitat fragmentation, due to expanding technology, has increased the likelihood of a deer-vehicle collision.
+The expansion of roadways, habitat destruction, and consequent habitat fragmentation in the US have increased the number of deer-vehicle collisions.

 In the United States, the state with the highest number of deer-vehicle collisions is Pennsylvania, with an estimated 115,000 collisions in 2013 causing $400 million in damage.
 West Virginia is the state with the highest risk that a motorist will hit a deer whilst driving.

 Contributing factors

-The main contributing factor of a deer-vehicle collision has been contested among studies and statistics.
+The contributing factors of deer-vehicle collisions have been contested among studies and statistics.
 Many factors are yet to be identified or understood.
-At this point, a main factor in all deer-vehicle collisions has not been concluded, but the most argued is the proximity of roadways to deer-populated forestry.
+At this point the most probable factor is the proximity of roadways to deer-populated forestry.
 Significant factors also include: urban population and deer density.
 Also, studies have shown that, nationally, most deer vehicle collisions occur between May and November because of deer mating season and foraging before the winter months.